Direction. Leadership. Collaboration.

 We don’t force-fit your operations to our methodologies.
 Rather, we follow a model that recognizes and respects the unique elements of each client’s business environment and issues.
 GCR specializes in combining business process, IT, and security expertise to identify critical risk points within your enterprise.
 Our approach reduces risk and minimizing gaps that can occur between autonomous departments or divisions.

 GCR is a leader in cyber risk management and IT governance.
 CEO Jody Westby is a recognized authority on board and senior management governance responsibilities for the privacy and security of their organization’s digital assets (data, applications, and networks).
-She led the development of the Carnegie Mellon University’s Governing for Enterprise Security Implementation Guide and conducted and authored the Carnegie Mellon CyLab 2008, 2010, and 2012 Governance of Enterprise Security reports.
+She led the development of the Carnegie Mellon University’s Governing for Enterprise Security Implementation Guide and conducted and authored the Carnegie Mellon CyLab 2008, 2010, 2012, and 2015 Governance of Cybersecurity reports.

 SPECIALIZED EXPERTISE – SENIOR STAFF – KNOWLEDGE TRANSFER